United States at the 2016 Summer Paralympics: Men

 Trevon Jenifer was the shortest member of the Team USA in Rio.
 He is 91.44 cm tall due to congenital amputations in both his legs.

 Women

 The United States women's national wheelchair basketball team has qualified for the 2016 Rio Paralympics.
 The women qualified after claiming gold at the Parapan Am Games in 2015 after defeating Canada 80–72.

 As hosts, Brazil got to choose which group they were put into.
-They were partnered with Algeria, who would be put in the group they did not chose.
+They were partnered with Algeria, who would be put in the group they did not choose.
 Brazil chose Group A, which included Canada, Germany, Great Britain and Argentina.
 Algeria ended up in Group B with the United States, the Netherlands, France and China.

 Wheelchair rugby

 The United States qualified for the Rio Paralympics.
 They were scheduled to open play in Rio against France on September 14.
 Their second game was scheduled to be against Sweden on September 15.
 Their final game of group play as against Japan on September 16.
 The United States entered the tournament ranked number one in the world.